enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/devops/docker/docker-optimizing-builds-with-cache.md

 apt-get update && apt-get install -y git
 ```

-- when this layer needs to be rebuild, it will the cache in `/var/cache/apt` instead of downloading from internet
+- when this layer needs to be rebuild, it will the use `apt` cache in `/var/cache/apt`

 ## Use Appropriate Base Image